I Can't Breathe,

-This public participatory performance will be followed by a conversation between the artist and Dr. Isaiah B. Pickens, Ph.D., licensed clinical psychologist and writer, on the subject of trauma – its impact on memory and one’s ability to process suffering.
-The conversation will be centered on police relations with communities of color -specifically how fear and remembrance of both physical and psychological pain affects the relationship between law enforcement and young people of color.
+This public participatory performance was followed by a conversation between the artist and Dr. Isaiah B. Pickens, Ph.D., licensed clinical psychologist and writer, on the subject of trauma - its impact on memory and one's ability to process suffering.
+The conversation was centered on police relations with communities of color -specifically how fear and remembrance of both physical and psychological pain affects the relationship between law enforcement and young people of color.